Professor Christina Boedker

 Overview

-Christina was born in Denmark and has lived and worked in Europe and the USA.
-She came to Australia on a ship in the 1990s when she worked in the American cruise industry.
+Christina was born in Denmark and has previously lived and worked in Spain, Switzerland, the UK and the USA.
+She came to Australia on a ship in the 1990s where she worked as Operations Manager in the American cruise industry.

 She has authored several government reports and books, culminating in the High Performing Workplaces Index report, launched at the Prime Minister’s Future Job Forum in 2011 and used by firms to measure their workplace productivity and leadership and management skills.
 Christina’s work has featured in over 50 media articles in the Australian Financial ReviewThe AustralianSydney Morning Herald and SKY News.
 Christina is currently leading the Australian Workplace Index project, a strategic partnership between University of Newcastle and Australian National University.